darul75/express-hot-reload/README.md

 - parses every source files
 	- looks for your express instance and register it
-	- when detect some routing/middleware (with mount path) register it.
+	- when detect some routing/middleware (with mount path) register them.
 - enhances every source with a reference to current Express instance.

 When an HMR update is triggered: